bobooo40/world_population/CODE_OF_CONDUCT.md

 background to promote our communication networks and the impact values on each other's contributions.
 We, team contributors, are sharing one goals therefore we have the equal chance of success and failures.
-We treat each other with full of respect, honesty, and dignity for driving a posoitive environment to reduce absenteeism and contributors turnover, and lead to more satisfied and productive teams.
-We comminuicate our contributors with verbal communication and non-verbal communication to advance our working culture.
+We treat each other with full of respect, honesty, and dignity for driving a positive environment to reduce absenteeism and contributor's turnover, and lead to more satisfied and productive team.
+We communicate our contributors with verbal communication and non-verbal communication to advance our working culture.

 ## Our Pledge